BrentAIICT/MSSA-SCA/PowerShellTraining/PowerShell-Quiz.md

     ```
     </Strong></details>

-- Q6.2 If you have finished each of these add comment based help to all of your functions created here
+- Q6.2 If you have finished each of these add comment based help to all of your previos functions created in this quiz